psm14/node_nyancat/readme.md

-This is a port of ruby_nyancat (https://github.com/andatche/ruby_nyancat).
+This is heavily based on ruby_nyancat (https://github.com/andatche/ruby_nyancat).
 It will listen for telnet connections and... send them nyancat.

 __Usage__